OUR HISTORY

 Fashion spread from Vogue featuring on the left, a black crepe camisole jumpsuit with knee-kissing fringe, and on the right, a full-length yellow wool gown with a matching blouson jacket.
 Left photo by Gianni Turillazzi, ©Vogue-Condé Nast - Right photo © André Laug.

-1971, andré laug bis
+1971, the new line andré laug bis

 The S/S and F/W collections of haute couture highlighted rigor as well as transgression for Laug.
 His prêt-à-porter collections, known as “André Laug Bis”, introduced shorts trimmed with fringe, photographed for the April issue of Vogue with Paola Punturieri, the sister of Marina Ripa di Meana.